Tinram/MySQL/README.md

     ./mysql_vars.sh
 ```

-prompts for host, username, and password (not echoed) of the mysql server.
+&ndash; prompts for host, username, and password (not echoed) of the mysql server.

 #### Usage on Windows